jml850/magictournaments/README.md

 In login.html there are two input fields to enter the username and password.
 There is also a link to register.html below.
 In register.html there are three input fields to enter the username, password and password confirmation.
 There is also a link to login.html below.

-The user can then access to home.html, which is the main page and there are the buttons to navigate to create_l.html, current_l.html and eliminate.html.
+The user can then access to home.html, which is the main page and there are three buttons to navigate to create_l.html, current_l.html and eliminate.html.
 In the header there is a menu button that displays in all the followings pages.
 With the menu the user can navigate to home.html, eliminate.html, settings.html and log out route.